Brainspotting Therapy

 About Brainspotting

-Brainspotting is a cutting-edge form of somatic therapy discovered in 2003 by therapist Dr. David Grand during an EMDR (Eye Movement Desensitization and Reprocessing) session.
+Brainspotting is a cutting-edge form of body-based therapy discovered in 2003 by therapist Dr. David Grand during an EMDR (Eye Movement Desensitization and Reprocessing) session.

 Dr. Grand observed that specific eye positions—known as “brainspots”—could access deeply held memories, emotions, and physical sensations stored beneath conscious awareness.